jorgef/fsharpreactivepatterns/docs/content/messaging-with-actors.md

 ##Message Channel

 The Message Channel represents the way a consumer and a producer communicate.
 When using Akka.NET, there is nothing special you need to do to implement this pattern as the actor's mailbox implements it for you.
-For more details see chapter 4 of the book.

 ```fsharp
 type ProcessorMessage = ProcessJob of int * int * int